I Matter Relationship Health Learning Journey

 An introduction to the I Matter approach for parents and carers

-If you’re here, someone may have suggested that learning a little more about relationship health and the I Matter approach could be helpful for you or your family.
+If you’re here, a professional in your locality may have suggested that learning a little more about relationship health and the I Matter approach could be helpful for you or your family.

 This is a gentle place to start.
 You’re not being assessed, diagnosed, or judged — and there’s no pressure to commit to anything.